GeorgeLyon/SwiftClaude/Readme.md

     ),
 ```

-You can also reference the projects in `Examples` for additional details.
+You can also reference the projects in `.xcode/SwiftClaudeAppPackage` for additional details.